mohamicorp/search-for-stash-issues/README.md

 ### Features
-Since **Search for Stash** is powered by Elasticsearch.
+Since **Search for Bitbucket** is powered by Elasticsearch.
 It utilizes Elasticsearch's powerful [Query String Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax).
 This includes support for wildcards, regular expressions, fuzziness, and much more.

 There are also many advanced filtering options.
 Here is a brief summary: